Searing

 Searing does not cause caramelization, which affects only sugars, or simple carbohydrates; the Maillard reaction involves reactions between amino acids and some sugars.

 Typically in grilling, the food will be seared over very high heat and then moved to a lower-temperature area of the grill to finish cooking.
 In braising, the seared surface flavors and colors the cooking liquid.

 Reverse searing

 In reverse searing, the order of cooking is inverted.
-First the item to be cooked, typically a steak, is cooked at low heat until the center reaches desired temperature; then the outside is cooked with high temperature to achieve the Maillard reaction.
+First the item to be cooked, typically a steak, is cooked at low heat in an oven until the center reaches the desired temperature; then the outside is cooked on a pan or other surface at a high temperature to achieve the Maillard reaction.
 This technique is typically recommended for thicker pieces of meat, 1–1.5 in or thicker, allowing for consistent internal cooking temperature with only the outer portion becoming seared.
+This method aims to reduce the grey band on steaks to achieve a wall-to-wall pink center.

 Sealing in the juices

 The belief that searing meat "seals in the juices" is widespread and still often repeated.
 This theory was first put forth by Liebig around 1850.
 The notion was embraced by contemporary cooks and authors, including Escoffier.
 It is typically mentioned for larger cuts, especially steaks and chops, of non-poultry meats such as beef, pork, lamb and tuna.

 Experiments to test the theory were carried out as early as the 1930s and found that the seared roasts lost the same amount of moisture or more.
 Generally more liquid is lost, since searing exposes the meat to higher temperatures that destroy more cells, in turn releasing more liquid.

 Moisture in liquid and vapor form continues to escape from a seared piece of meat.
 For this reason, searing is sometimes done at the end of the cooking process to gain the flavor benefits of the Maillard reaction, as well as the benefits of cooking for a greater duration with more moistness.